timlinux/GeoSight-OS/docs/src/user/guide/index.md

 * **Harvesters** that can automatically update indicators from different data sources such as web API's
 * a complete and **user friendly administration** environment to manage the system
 * Role based **user management**

+## Sections of the Guide

+1. [Platform Tour](platform-tour.md): This is an overview tour of the GeoSight Platform.
+2. [Map Interactions](map-interactions.md): This is an explanation of how a user can interact with the map.
+3. [Indicators](indicator.md): This section is an explanation of the indicators on the platform.
+      1. [Adding Indicators](adding-indicators.md): This section explains how a user can add indicators to GeoSight.
+4. [Layers](layers.md): This section explains how users can interact with layers on GeoSight.
+5. [User Tutorial](user-tutorial.md): This is a tutorial on how a user can use GeoSight.
+6. [Projects](projects.md): This section explains how GeoSight uses projects to organise information.
+      1. [Sharing Projects](sharing-projects.md): This shows how projects can be shared.
+7. [Data Access](data-access.md): This is an explanation of accessing data on GeoSight.
+8. [Disclaimer](../../about/disclaimer.md): This is the project disclaimer.
+9. [Credits](../../about/credits.md): These are the credits relating to the project.
+10. [License](../../about/license.md): This is the project license.